mjanv/minimal-elixir-api/README.md

 Navigate to `http://localhost:4000/`, you will display an error page displaying all available route in the API.

-All pokemons can be listed using GET requests:
+All pokemons, or a specific pokemon, can be listed using GET requests:

 ```bash
 curl -i http://localhost:4000/api/pokemons